-A wealthy patron of the arts made a large donation to Daytona MOAS with the stipulation that the museum would add a wing for visible storage: a recent trend in museum display.
-The collection theme for this project was the Napoleonic Age and the challenge was to display as much as possible.
+A generous patron made a large donation to Daytona MOAS with the stipulation that the museum would add a wing for visible storage.
+The collection theme for this project was the Napoleonic Age and the challenge was to display as much as possible while still protecting collections.

 The architect designed glass walls into a crescent shape along the edge of the new space.
-Working with the curator, the artifacts were laid into a meaningful configuration.
+Working with the curator, the artifacts were arranged in a meaningful configuration.

 The design concept called for entirely black shelving and the use of Plexiglas where possible and to incorporate several spotlights to really make the collection pop!